-- The higher the f/number, the wider the depth of field where sharper focus is obtained in both the foreground and background. - Turning the < > > dial to the right will set a higher f/number (smaller aperture opening), and turning it to the left will set a lower f/number (larger aperture opening).
+- While looking at the LCD panel or viewfinder, turn the < > > dial. - The higher the f/number, the wider the depth of field where sharper focus is obtained in both the foreground and background. - Turning the < > dial to the right will set a higher f/number (smaller aperture opening), and turning it to the left will set a lower f/number (larger aperture opening).